 When I talk about a data-driven agency, I’m not talking only about the ability to leverage Google Analytics.
-Most digital agencies have that ability, but today’s data-driven agencies have learned to harness the power of big data to influence any number of agency activities and value ads.
+Most digital agencies have that ability.
+Today’s data-driven agencies have learned to harness the power of big data to influence any number of agency activities and value ads.

-Yes….
-BIG data.
+Yes, BIG data.
 Don’t let the word scare you.
-I recognized that most marketers and agencies think about the term, and may get a little skittish.
-That said, as an agency, you need to be able to use data management to gain a broader understanding of your client’s audience and customers.
+I recognized that most marketers and agencies think about the term and may get a little skittish.
+That said, you need to be able to use data management to gain a broader understanding of your client’s audience and customers.

-Below are three key spots where agencies can master data:
+Below are three sources of data that agencies can master:

-Social listening: This has been around for a while.
-The tools available in this sector are directionally good, offering positive, neutral and negative sentiment around anything you’re trying to understand in the broader market.
+This has been around for a while.
+The tools available in this sector are directionally good.
+They offer positive, neutral and negative sentiment around anything you’re trying to understand in the broader market.
 It is a critical tool to measure market penetration, brand sentiment and even campaign effectiveness.

-Intent data: As one of my favorite emerging offerings, many media, and technology vendors have stepped into the world of identifying accounts (and sometimes contacts) who are actively searching for specific topics.
-As marketers (and agencies), its critical that we understand how to use the tools available to identify these “surges” of activity, and to activate promotional marketing to take advantage of it.
+As one of my favorite emerging offerings, many media, and technology vendors have stepped into this world.
+Intent data identifies accounts (and sometimes contacts) who are actively searching for specific topics.
+As marketers (and agencies), its critical that we understand how to use the tools available to identify these “surges” of activity.
+A big plus is to learn how to connect this data to strategies and marketing tactics designed to take advantage.

-Marketing automation data: So your client has one of the many marketing automation suites on the market.
+Your client likely has one of the many marketing automation suites on the market.
 They probably use it mostly for email (sadly).
 But applied correctly, and with your help, they can begin tackling account and contact lead scores.
 This can trigger a number of promotional tactics.
-This includes nurture emails, but even better can align to account-based tactics, sales enablement and a whole host of optimizations around demand creation that top marketing agencies can be there to help support.
+This includes nurture emails, but even better, can align to account-based tactics, sales enablement and optimizations around demand creation.
+This is where your marketing agency can be there to help support.
 TRUST me, we corporate marketers need the help, and not enough people (agency or brand) really grasp how to connect all the dots.

-To net it out, I’ve discussed just a few of the types of tools agencies can and should leverage to better position themselves for the needs of today’s modern marketer.
+To net it out, these are just a few of the tools agencies can leverage to position themselves for the needs of today’s modern marketer.
 There are many more, and I’ll devote some time in future blog posts on the topic – because it’s extremely important!